KenBonny/A-Frame-Mazing-Architecture/A-Frame-Mazing Architecture transcript.md

 Now that the basics are highlighted, let's take a look at how I can make my life a lot easier with a framework that already does a lot of the heavy lifting.

+## Wolverine

+[Wolverine](https://wolverine.netlify.app) is focused on messaging but goes beyond what other messaging frameworks offer.
+You can start in-memory and then integrate a bus (RabbitMQ, Azure Service Bus, Amazon SQS,...) when you need to distribute computing.
+Every step can make use of quality of life features such as durable messaging (in- and outbox patterns), retries, timeouts, error handling and everything else Wolverine has to offer.
+It doesn't stop there as HTTP requests can be handled as messages too.
+After all, any HTTP request is just a message that comes in through the web instead of through a bus.

+Integration with existing projects can be done gradually, as Wolverine can be installed alongside other messaging and API frameworks such as MassTransit, NServiceBus, minimal API's, ASP.NET or Blazor.
+So you can mix and match as you like or gradually migrate from one to another.